 Is detoxing healthy?

-When performed correctly, detoxing is healthy.
-You are simply improving your body’s ability to function.
-However, before embarking on a detox, always consult your doctor.
+Performed correctly, detoxing is healthy.
+You are simply aiding the natural detox process of the body, which will lead to a cleaner, healthier you.
+Before embarking on a detox, always consult your doctor.

 Do people react differently to toxins?

-- Age: Young children and the elderly are more susceptible than healthy adults are.
+- Age: the young and elderly are more susceptible to toxins.

-- Health status: People with low immune defenses and with liver problem are particularly affected by toxins.
-Low immune system is caused by other factors that follow below.
+- Health status: people with low immune defenses and with liver problem are particularly affected by toxins.

-- Gender: Women tend to respond more sensitively to toxins compared to men.
+- Gender: women tend to be more sensitive to toxins than men.
 Women have higher levels of hormones that are particularly sensitive to certain toxins.

-- Lack of nutrition: In order to work the existing detox enzymes in the body, optimum nutrition is required to activate them.
+- Lack of nutrition: optimum nutrition allows the body to work at its best.
 A body will be more susceptible if lacking in the necessary vitamins, minerals, amino acids, fatty acids, etc.

-- Contaminated food: Constant consumption of nutrient-deficient foods, and foods contaminated with additives, food flavorings, preservatives, chemicals, hormones, etc., make a body more susceptible.
+- Contaminated food: constant consumption of foods contaminated with additives, food flavorings, preservatives, chemicals, hormones, etc. makes the body more susceptible.

 There is a long list of chronic diseases caused by toxin build up in our bodies.
 I suggest take this fact as a piece of GOOD NEWS because chronic disease can be cured and respond positively to correct detoxification and nutrition.